Why Do My Teeth Hurt at Night and What’s the Best Toothpaste for Sensitive Teeth?

 Can Your Sleeping Habits Affect Tooth Sensitivity?

-Yes, sleeping on your back can promote mouth breathing, drying the mouth and reducing saliva's protective effects.
+Yes, sleeping on your back can promote mouth breathing, drying the mouth, and reducing saliva's protective effects.
 Bruxism, affecting countless adults according to the Sleep Foundation, causes micro-cracks in enamel.
 Using a mouthguard or elevating your head can help.
+Because this constant friction also weakens the gum line over time, it is highly beneficial to look into the best manual toothbrush for receding gums to clean exposed, sensitive roots without causing further structural recession.

 How Does Natural Toothpaste Help with Sensitive Teeth?